Regularities for solutions to the $L_p$ dual Minkowski problem for unbounded closed sets: The Dirichlet problem in the case

-In this section, we establish the existence and optimal global H\"older regularity for the $L_p$ dual Minkowski problem of $C$-closed sets in case $p<1$ and $q\geq n$.
-Using Lemma \ref{app-lem1}, we only need to consider the existence and optimal global H\"older regularity for the equation \eqref{Eq-transfer-1} in case $p<1$ and $q\geq n$.
+In this section, we establish the existence and optimal global H\"older regularity for solutions to the Dirichlet problem \eqref{Eq} in the case $p<1$.
+Using Lemma \ref{app-lem1}, we only need to consider the equation \eqref{Eq-transfer-1}.